SOFTSUSY: a program for calculating supersymmetric spectra: Sample Output

 \section{Sample Output}

-For the recommended SLHA option, the conventions for the output are fully explained in Ref.~\cite{lhacc}.
-We therefore present the non-SLHA compliant \SOFTSUSY~output for a single example calculation which can be run by the command
+For the recommended SLHA option, the conventions for the output are explained in Ref.~\cite{lhacc}.
+We present the non-SLHA compliant \SOFTSUSY~output for the main program above, which can be run by the command